The plugin allows you to enable validation in JS for the fields provided in the checkout form.

 By enabling “VAT JS Validation” the VAT field will automatically identify the required VAT code based on the country picked by the customer.

+Go to YITH Checkout Manager > General Settings.
 You can use this section to customize the look of the checkout field, including options such as dynamically changing the frame color of required fields according to correct or wrong data entry.

 In the second option tab, “Checkout Fields” you can edit the checkout related fields.

-These fields are divided in three subcategories:
+These fields are divided into three subcategories:

 - “Billing Fields” – Allows you to edit the “Billing” fields.